garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

 6. Unfortunately, Subversion is not a supported DevOps platform.
 Click on **Manually**, and the **Create a project** page should appear.
 Enter the following values, and then click on **Setup**:

-    - Project display name: pipeline-demo
+    - **Project display name**: pipeline-demo
-    - Project key: pipeline-demo
+    - **Project key**: pipeline-demo
-    - Main branch name: main
+    - **Main branch name**: main

     ![Create a project](40-create-a-project.png "Create a project")

 7. A new page should appear, asking how do you want to analyze your repository.
-Even though you are going to use Jenkins, SonarQube does not support Subversion thorugh Jenkins, so click on **Locally**:
+Even though you are going to use Jenkins, SonarQube does not support Subversion through Jenkins, so click on **Locally**:

     ![How do you want to analyze your repository?](41-how-do-you-want-to-analyze-your-repository.png "How do you want to analyze your repository?")